radiantmythx/codex-arpg/README.md

 ## Controls
 - **WASD** – Move the player.
-- **Right Mouse Button** – Perform a melee attack.
-The attack area is displayed briefly as a red cylinder.
+- **Right Mouse Button** – Rotate toward the clicked position and perform a melee attack.
+The attack area is displayed briefly as a red cylinder in front of the player.

 ## Setup Instructions
 1. Launch the Godot editor and open the project folder.